AndroidSourceTools/Socket.io-Esp-client/README.md

 # SocketIO Esp8266 Client, an esp client for connecting and messaging with Socket.io servers over https.

-This implementation is based off 2 repositories [Bill Roy][1] and [washo4evr][2] the difference is that this library is implemented using https instead of http because it's 2016 :joy:
+This implementation is heavily based on [Bill Roy][1] and [washo4evr][2] you should check out their work of you have the time. the major difference is that this library is implemented using HTTPS instead of HTTP because it's 2016 :stuck_out_tongue:

+***

-There are 2 examples included in this repository
+## There are 2 examples included in this repository
 * arduino_client
 * socket_io_server

-__The socket_io server is a node implementation. to run the server cd into the repository and run the following commands__
+_The socket_io server is a node implementation. to run the server cd into the repository and run the following commands_
 ```bash
 npm install       \\Install the dependencies
 node index         \\Start the server